 For more profiles, read Ben Certain: Man behind the music.
-For more articles, check out Behind the Bow: Journalists join cheer practice, share experience and Net neutrality threatens free internet.@thefeather, Instagram @thefeatheronline and Facebook @thefeatheronline.
+For more articles, check out Behind the Bow: Journalists join cheer practice, share experience and Net neutrality threatens free internet.
+For more articles in the FC Real Heroes series, read Michelle Logan: Voice behind the intercom.@thefeather, Instagram @thefeatheronline and Facebook @thefeatheronline.

 Your voice is important to us.
 Share your opinion in the comment box located beneath the Related Posts section.